olin/collascii/reports/proposal.md

 ### Evan

 I'd like to work with 3rd-party libraries, implement a concurrent networked program, and learn how to write a terminal interface.
+I'm looking forward to writing thoughtful APIs that are used in multiple ways, and above all else I want to create something that people will enjoy using.

 ### Matt